 - Greek Momo Recipe (Korean Breakfast Trend)

-And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
-Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
-We hope you enjoyed learning about kkaennip, otherwise known as Korean perilla leaves!
-Soon, we will be publishing more recipes using this Korean ingredient!
+And, finally, I would love to hear from you through our social media as well!
+You can follow me at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
+I also started a vlog Youtube channel with my husband!
+Or, if you would like more articles like these, you can subscribe to the blog by joining the mailing list.
+Let me know if you try using kkaennip while cooking!
 Thank you so much for stopping by!

 Carving A Journey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Although we may earn commissions for our endorsement, recommendation, testimonial, and/or link to any products or services from this website, these opinions are my own and I fully support these products.